musikele/html-table-builder/Readme.md

 <div id="test-table"></div>
 ```

-Then pass the array you want to render as HTML table to the function `SuperTable.objectToHtmlTable()` and see the magic happening.
+Then pass the array you want to render as HTML table to the function `HtmlTableBuilder.objectToHtmlTable()` and see the magic happening.

 ```javascript
 const testData = [